my-basic/awesome/README.md

-## Showcase
+## Awesome

-This is a list of projects powered by [MY-BASIC](https://github.com/paladin-t/my_basic/).
+This is a list of awesome projects powered by [MY-BASIC](https://github.com/paladin-t/my_basic/).

-Pull Request welcomed!
+Pull requests are welcome!

 ## Rules